CodePushGo/website/src/content/blog/en/create-offline-screen-in-vue-angular-react.md

 slug: create-offline-screen-in-vue-angular-react
 title: >-
-  How to Create an Offline Screen in Vue, Angular, and React Applications using the Network API and Capacitor
+  How to Create an Offline Screen in Vue, Angular, and React Applications using the Network API and React Native
 description: >-
-  Learn how to implement an offline screen in Vue, Angular, or React applications using the Network API and Capacitor.
+  Learn how to implement an offline screen in Vue, Angular, or React applications using the Network API and React Native.
 Improve the user experience by handling offline scenarios effectively.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'